Beaver: Environmental effects

 The beaver works as an ecosystem engineer and keystone species, as its activities can have a great impact on the landscape and biodiversity of an area.
 Aside from humans, few other extant animals appear to do more to shape their environment.
 When building dams, beavers alter the paths of streams and rivers, allowing for the creation of extensive wetland habitats.
 In one study, beavers were associated with large increases in open-water areas.
 When beavers returned to an area, 160% more open water was available during droughts than in previous years, when they were absent.
-Beaver dams also lead to higher water tables, both in mineral soil environments and in wetlands such as peatlands.
+Beaver dams also lead to higher water tables in mineral soil environments and in wetlands such as peatlands.
 In peatlands particularly, their dams stabilize the constantly changing water levels, leading to greater carbon storage.

 Beaver ponds, and the wetlands that succeed them, remove sediments and pollutants from waterways, and can stop the loss of important soils.
 These ponds can increase the productivity of freshwater ecosystems by accumulating nitrogen in sediments.
 Beaver activity can affect the temperature of the water; in northern latitudes, ice thaws earlier in the warmer beaver-dammed waters.
 Beavers may contribute to climate change.
 In Arctic areas, the floods they create can cause permafrost to thaw, releasing methane into the atmosphere.

-As wetlands are formed and riparian habitats are enlarged, aquatic plants colonize the newly-available watery habitat.
+As wetlands are formed and riparian habitats are enlarged, aquatic plants colonize the newly available watery habitat.
 One study in the Adirondacks found that beaver engineering lead to an increase of more than 33 percent in herbaceous plant diversity along the water's edge.
 Another study in semiarid eastern Oregon found that the width of riparian vegetation on stream banks increased several-fold as beaver dams watered previously dry terraces adjacent to the stream.
 Riparian ecosystems in arid areas appear to sustain more plant life when beaver dams are present.
 Beaver ponds act as a refuge for riverbank plants during wildfires, and provide them with enough moisture to resist such fires.
 Introduced beavers at Tierra del Fuego have been responsible for destroying the indigenous forest.
 Unlike trees in North America, many trees in South America cannot grow back after being cut down.